 Pierre Trudeau was also able to reconcile his perceived, by some, personal animus towards the military with his newfound anti-nationalism.
 The Canadian Forces, he hinted, were just a tool of nationalist (and worse, a foreign, British, nationalist) political elements.
 Armies didn’t, exactly, cause wars but nations without arms didn’t (because they couldn’t) consider force as a solution to their foreign policy problems; therefore a disarmed nation would be an example to the world.

-The 1960s were also a heady time … the youth of the Western world was in open revolt against wars and the establishment, “peace and love” was the rallying cry, John F Kennedy had shown a new, modern, youthful style of politics ~ in sharp contrast to World War I veterans Lester Pearson and John Diefenbaker in Canada.
+The 1960s were also a heady time … the youth of the Western world was in open revolt against wars and the establishment, “peace and love” was the rallying cry.
+In the USA, John F Kennedy had shown a new, modern, youthful style of politics which was in sharp contrast to World War I veterans Lester Pearson and John Diefenbaker in Canada.

 Canada, in the early 1960s, remained obsessed with one issue: national unity.
 Jean Lesage had replaced Duplessis in Quebec and he brought with him a “quiet revolution” but one that aimed to make Quebecers “maîtres chez nous,” masters of their own house.
 But maîtres chez nous was more than just a slogan; it came with actions, too, like the nationalization of Quebec’s hydro-electric utilities and aggressive moves, by the provincial government, into the banking and financial sectors.
 It also brought a backlash and corporate head offices began, slowly in the 1940s, faster in the 1950s and in full flood in the 1960s and ’70s, to abandon Montreal in favour of Toronto making it, Toronto, Canada’s most important city and, concomitantly, provoking even further angst in Quebec.
 In 1965 Pierre Trudeau jumped from the Quebec NDP to the federal Liberals and began a quick march to power.